msalvimjr/webpage-dcc/content/service/_index.md

 #### 2015
 - Program committee member of the 8th Interaction and Concurrency Experience (ICE 2015)
-- Program committee member of the 1st nternational Conference on Information Systems Security and Privacy (ICISSP 2015)
+- Program committee member of the 1st International Conference on Information Systems Security and Privacy (ICISSP 2015)
 - Program committee member of the XV Brazilian Symposium on Information and Computational Systems Security (SBSeg 2015)

 #### 2014